Spatial Coupling as a Proof Technique: Outline of the results

-As an application of this, we will prove the Maxwell conjecture for a large class of degree distributions.
+As our first application of the equality of MAP thresholds for the coupled and uncoupled ensembles, we will prove the Maxwell conjecture for a large class of degree distributions in the uncoupled case.

 Let us recall the statement of the conjecture.
-Let $\epsilon_{\textrm{Area}}$ be the area threshold defined as that value so that the integral of the BP-GEXIT curve over the interval [$\epsilon_{\textrm{Area}}, 1]$ equals the design rate $1 - \dbar / K$ (for more details, see \cite{ruediger-tom-book}).
-The \emph{Maxwell conjecture} states that $\epsilon_{\textrm{Area}} = \epsilon_{\textrm{MAP}}$.
+The BP-GEXIT function characterizes asymptotically in the large $N$ limit an ensemble of codes over a smooth and degraded family of channels and thus is a function of the channel parameter $\hc$ (see \eqref{eq-def-gbp} for a definition).
+Supposing now that $\hc$ varies from $0$ to $1$, we define the area threshold $\hc_{\textrm{Area}}$ as that value where the integral of the BP-GEXIT curve over the interval [$\hc_{\textrm{Area}}, 1]$ equals the design rate $1 - \dbar / K$.
+The \emph{Maxwell construction} conjectures that